dabreu/minesweeper/client_api/README.md

 # Instantiates the client to connect to the Game server (serverl_url)
 MinesweeperClient(server_url)

+# Registers a new user
+register(username, password)

+# Registered user login, which creates a new session.
+This is a required step before start playing.
+login(username, password)

 # Start a new game
 new_game(rows=10, columns=10, mines=10)-> game: